Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageAccountMigration.md

 ## SYNOPSIS
 Account Migration request can be triggered for a storage account to change its redundancy level.
-The migration updates the non-zonal redundant storage account to a zonal redundant account or vice-versa in order to have better reliability and availability.
+The migration customer the non-zonal redundant storage account to a zonal redundant account or vice-versa in order to have better reliability and availability.
 Zone-redundant storage (ZRS) replicates your storage account synchronously across three Azure availability zones in the primary region.

 ## SYNTAX